 Conduct your own keyword research to dig up relevant terms that will help your images, and ultimately your website, rank in a Google search.
 Be sure not to fall guilty of keyword stuffing!
 When optimizing an image, make sure to describe it in a way that is helpful for those using screen readers.

 4. Naming Images

 Before uploading pictures to your blog post, each image needs an optimized title.
 This hops beyond simply naming a picture of Thumper as “rabbit” or “cute rabbit”.
-Remember that images help your blog rank in a relevant search, so you’d want to provide specific keyword-rich titles for each picture in your blog post.
-Here’s an example:
+Remember that you are optimizing images for SEO so that they can help your blog rank in a relevant search, so you’d want to provide specific keyword-rich titles for each picture in your blog post.

 blonde-netherland-dwarf-rabbit.jpg vs. rabbit.jpg